-1. The Chief Education Officer or designee will immediately notify parents, the local Administrator of Special Education of the sending school district, any state agency involved in the student care or placement, and the Department of Elementary and Secondary Education by phone and letter of the "Emergency Circumstances" which the Guild believes warrant an emergency termination.
+1. The Chief Education Officer or designee immediately will notify parents, the administrator of Special Education of the sending school district, any state agency involved in the student care or placement, and the Department of Elementary and Secondary Education by phone and letter of the "Emergency Circumstances," which The Guild believes warrant an emergency termination.